interconnectedcloud/qdr-operator/README.md

 ## Usage

-Deploy the Qdr Operator into the Kubernetes cluster where it will manage requests for the `Interconnect` resource.
-The Qdr Operator will watch for create, update and delete resource requests and perform the necessary steps to ensure the present cluster state matches the desired state.
+Deploy the QDR Operator into the Kubernetes cluster where it will manage requests for the `Interconnect` resource.
+The QDR Operator will watch for create, update and delete resource requests and perform the necessary steps to ensure the present cluster state matches the desired state.

-### Deploy Qdr Operator
+### Deploy QDR Operator

 The `deploy` directory contains the manifests needed to properly install the Operator.